 I found a solution.
 It’s a little bit… kludgy… but it does work.
 The first thing is that you use the audio outputs from your DIRECTV receiver.
 Every receiver or DVR has them, although you may not see those familiar RCA jacks on the back.
 If you don’t, you’ll need this adapter which will have you plugging into that weird connection on the back and you’ll get stereo RCA plugs.
 That’s great, but you don’t need the “male” end, you need the “female” end.
 That’s where these adapters come in handy, especially if you’re not comfortable soldering new ends onto things.

 So now you have those audio outputs you need.
 The next step is to convert that audio to Bluetooth, because let’s be honest, wires are no fun.
-This little dongle sends audio over Bluetooth, so you can use any Bluetooth headphones.
-Make sure you get headphones with a volume control because, as I said, there’s no other volume control there.
-Just one more adapter, because you’ll need to turn those RCA cables into a headphone jack
+This cute little device sends audio over Bluetooth, so you can use any Bluetooth headphones.
+It allows you to connect RCA cables from your receiver, or if you have a DIRECTV receiver with optical out, you can use that instead.
+I’m not really convinced that Make sure you get headphones with a volume control because, as I said, there’s no other volume control there.

 OK, they don’t make it easy, and they don’t make it cheap.
 Around this point you’re probably wondering if you should just buy a new TV with a headphone jack.
 I’m going to give you one more option before you give up completely, and the great part is that you don’t have to buy anything (except maybe headphones.)